mariunaise/HDA-Thesis/content/SMHD.typ

+#import "@preview/drafting:0.2.0": *

 = S-Metric Helper Data Method <chap:smhd>

 A metric based @hda generates helper data at PUF enrollment to provide more reliable results at the reconstruction stage.
 Each of these metrics correspond to a quantizer with different bounds to lower the risk of bit or symbol errors during reconstruction.

 == Background
+#inline-note[Hier noch bla bla]
 === Distribution Independency <sect:dist_independency>

-The publications for the Two-Metric approach @tmhd1 and @tmhd2, as well as the generalized S-Metric approach @smhd make the assumption, that the PUF readout is "zero-mean Gaussian distributed" @smhd.
+The publications for the Two-Metric approach @tmhd1 and @tmhd2, as well as the generalized S-Metric approach @smhd make the assumption, that the PUF readout is zero-mean Gaussian distributed @smhd.
 We propose, that a Gaussian distributed input for S-Metric quantization is not required for the operation of this quantizing algorithm.
 Instead, any distribution can be used for input values given, that a CDF exists for that distribution and its parameters are known.
 As already mentioned in @tilde-domain, this transformation will result in uniformly distributed values, where equi-probable areas in the real domain correspond to equi-distant areas in the Tilde-Domain.
 Contrary to @tmhd1, @tmhd2 and @smhd, which display relevant areas as equi-probable in a normal distribution, we will use equi-distant areas in a uniform distribution for better understandability.
-It has to be mentioned, that instead of transforming all values of the PUF readout into the Tilde-Domain, we could also use an inverse CDF to transform the bounds of our evenly spaced areas into the real domain with (normal) distributed values, which can be assessed as remarkably less computationally complex.
+It has to be mentioned, that instead of transforming all values of the PUF readout into the Tilde-Domain, we could also use an inverse CDF to transform the bounds of our evenly spaced areas into the real domain with (normal) distributed values, which can be assessed as remarkably less computationally complex.#margin-note[Das erst später]

 === Two-Metric Helper Data Method <sect:tmhd>
+#inline-note[Absatz nach oben verschieben]

-The most simple form of a metric-based @hda is the Two-Metric Helper Data Method, since the quantization only yields symbols of 1-bit width and uses the lead amount of metrics possible.
+The most simple form of a metric-based @hda is the Two-Metric Helper Data Method, since the quantization only yields symbols of 1-bit width and uses the least amount of metrics possible #margin-note[wenn man mehrere benutzen will].
 Publications @tmhd1 and @tmhd2 find all the relevant bounds for the enrollment and reconstruction phases under the assumption that the PUF readout is Gaussian distributed.
-Because this approach is static, meaning the parameters for symbol width and number of metrics always stays the same, it is easier to calculate the bounds for 8 equi-probable areas with a standard deviation of $sigma = 1$ first and then multiplying them with the estimated standard deviation of the PUF readout.
+Because this approach is static, meaning the parameters for symbol width and number of metrics always stays the same, it is easier to calculate #margin-note[obdA annehmen hier] the bounds for 8 equi-probable areas with a standard deviation of $sigma = 1$ first and then multiplying them with the estimated standard deviation of the PUF readout.
 This is done by finding two bounds $a$ and $b$, that
 $ integral_a^b f_X(x) \dx = 1/8 $
 This operation yields 9 bounds defining these areas $-\T1$, $-a$, $-\T2$, $0$, $\T2$, $a$, $\T1$ and $plus.minus infinity$.
-During the enrollment phase, we will use $plus.minus a$ as our quantizing bounds, retuning $0$ if the absolute value is smaller than $a$ and $1$ otherwise.
+During the enrollment phase, we will use $plus.minus a$ as our quantizing bounds, returning $0$ if the absolute value is smaller than $a$ and $1$ otherwise.
 The corresponding metric is chosen based on the following conditions:

 $ M = cases(